 Tableau Online tips: A security checklist for publishing data to the cloud

-Note: This post is the first part of our series covering tips, tricks, and ideas on Tableau Online, our cloud collaboration and sharing platform.
+This post is part of a series covering tips, tricks, and ideas on Tableau Online, our cloud collaboration and sharing platform.

 1. Operational Security

 Saying we do the right thing isn’t enough.
 To ensure our customers feel safe trusting us with their data, Tableau is audited by independent third parties throughout the year.
 As a public company, our SOX audits cover identity management, change control, and segregation of duties among other key areas.
 In addition, our annual SOC 2 audits focus on security and availability and the results are provided in a SOC 2 Type II report.
 Trusted and secure providers should make this report available upon request.
 For additional information, visit our security page.

 It’s important to consider not just where your data is stored but also who has access to it.
 Addressing user security means governing who has access to your data, and to what degree.
 There are two methods of authentication available within Tableau Online, and you have the flexibility to use one or both of them:

 3. Data security and availability

 Before uploading your data into a cloud service, it’s important to understand how the data will be secured and what level of granularity is provided.
 Access to data and workbooks in your site are restricted to those individuals you authorize.
 You can define additional security in your workbooks and data sources by adding user- and data-source filters.
 User filters allow you to limit the data any given person can see in a published view.
 Data-source filters operate in a similar fashion to user filters.
 Set a filter on a published data source, and it will apply globally.
 Keeping your data secure is crucial but so is ensuring you can access it reliably.
 For disaster recovery, systems are staged at a secondary site to service production traffic should a failover be necessary.